Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Conclusion

-In this work, we share our journey in developing \texttt{WARP-1.0-3B}. \texttt{WARP-1.0-3B} achieves performance that exceeds previous generation state-of-the-art models like \texttt{GPT-4o}, and lays the foundation for a series of future research opportunities.
+In this work, we report on our neurosymbolic approach for computing and generalising worst-case symbolic constraints for Java programs.
+As part of this work, we developed \texttt{WARP-1.0-3B}, which achieves performance that exceeds previous generation state-of-the-art models like \texttt{GPT-4o}, and lays the foundation for a series of future research opportunities.
 While the latest OpenAI thinking-series models achieve remarkable results on our benchmark, their success highlights the broader momentum behind scaling test-time reasoning.
-Our findings complement this trend, showing that RLSGF can equip compact models like \texttt{WARP-1.0-3B} with strong symbolic generalisation offering a lightweight and scalable path toward more capable neuro-symbolic systems.
-Though the model generalises effectively to large input sizes \(n\), its maximum generation length of 8K tokens limits its ability to fully serialise the corresponding SMT2 constraints.
-In parallel work, we are investigating a program‑synthesis approach in which the model produces a compact Python generator that, when executed, expands to the requisite constraint.
-Preliminary results indicate that this approach boosts the performance significantly, allowing us to e.g., obtain an accuracy of over 90\% with GPT-4-0613.
-Such programmatic abstractions permit symbolic generalisation beyond current token limits while retaining verifiability through execution or symbolic unfolding, thereby bridging bounded autoregressive decoding and unbounded formal reasoning.
-We plan to explore this approach in depth in the future.
+Our findings complement this trend, showing that a reinforcement learning approach such as RLSGF can equip compact models like \texttt{WARP-1.0-3B} with strong symbolic generalisation offering a lightweight and scalable path toward more capable neurosymbolic systems.